uswds/uswds-site/pages/patterns/create-a-profile/social-security-number.md

 ## Usability Guidance
 <strong>Avoid multiple fields.</strong> If possible, let users type the entire Social Security Number into a single field, not across three separate fields.

 <strong>Consider using an input mask.</strong> In fields with a specific expected format, an input mask allows you to constrain and shape the information being entered into that format, without impairing the user’s ability to copy/paste or correct mistyping.
 If you use an input mask for the Social Security Number field, it should be `###-##-####` so that the Social Security Number maps to users' experience with Social Security Numbers and is properly formatted.
 Input masks can help a user more confidently fill out restricted fields, reduce user anxiety about making a mistake, and reduce validation errors and web form abandonment, particularly on mobile devices.
+Make sure your hint text supports the format expected from the user if using an input mask.

 <strong>Avoid obfuscation.</strong> It may be tempting to obfuscate Social Security Numbers as they are being input similar to the way many password fields operate.
 This can add to a user’s anxiety and frustration as they will not be able to see whether what they have entered is correct.
 If you must use obfuscation, provide an easy way for users to disable obfuscation allowing them to confirm their input.